You are here

 Parkrose’s Karen Gray selected Oregon’s Superintendent of the Year

-Dr. Karen Gray, Parkrose School District Superintendent since 2007, has been named the 2018 Oregon Superintendent of the Year by the Oregon Association of School Executives (OASE) and the Confederation of Oregon School Administrators (COSA).
+Dr. Karen Gray, Parkrose School District Superintendent since 2007, has been named the 2018 Oregon Superintendent of the Year by the Oregon Association of School Executives (OASE) and the Coalition of Oregon School Administrators (COSA).
 This award automatically places Gray in the running for National Superintendent of the Year Award from the American Association of School Administrators (AASA), sponsored by First Student, VALIC, and AASA.
 Gray’s selection as Oregon Superintendent of the Year will be formally announced at the Oregon School Boards Association Annual Conference in Portland on November 11.

 "Dr. Karen Gray is one of the hardest working superintendents in the state of Oregon,” said Darin Drill, Cascade School District Superintendent and OASE President.
 “She is devoted to improving educational outcomes for all students across the entire state.
 She is highly respected by her peers, advocates tirelessly for the needs of all educators, and cares deeply about every single student in her district.
 Her school district is fortunate to have such a talented and intelligent leader.”